tmpreston/tmpreston.github.com/_posts/2015-03-03-hello-world.md

 The best way to sum up my participation in side projects.... ![The side projects experience!][1]

-This isn't likely to change but I'll also be taking the time to upload some of these experiments/side projects to [github](http://www.github.com) and hope that someone else can benefit from them too.
+This isn't likely to change but I'll be taking the time to upload some of these experiments/side projects to [github](http://www.github.com) (learning more git along the way) and hope that someone else can benefit from them too.

 I'll also be posting the odd troubleshooting tip when I come across particularly annoying or hard to track down issues.
 Progress is likely to be slow initially due the arrival of son 1.0 but...